tarwn/lessthandot-hugo/blogs/content/posts/2011-04-06-the-programmer-vs-the-developer.md

   - programmer

 ---
-We&#8217;ve been conditioned to accept the terms &#8220;Programmer, &#8220;Software Developer&#8221;, and &#8220;Software Engineer&#8221; as synonymous.
+We've been conditioned to accept the terms “Programmer, “Software Developer”, and “Software Engineer” as synonymous.
 Want ads and internal job titles tell us so.
-When someone gets paid to fill a human-sized hole, they&#8217;re going to use the most marketable term that can be attached to a three sentence description, so these terms are used almost interchangeably.
-We can&#8217;t trust that a company hiring for a &#8220;Developer&#8221; actually needs the skills that make a &#8220;Developer&#8221; different from a &#8220;Programmer&#8221;.
+When someone gets paid to fill a human-sized hole, they're going to use the most marketable term that can be attached to a three sentence description, so these terms are used almost interchangeably.
+We can't trust that a company hiring for a “Developer” actually needs the skills that make a “Developer” different from a “Programmer”.

-However, despite rampant misuse, the differences between the term &#8220;Developer&#8221; and &#8220;Programmer&#8221; still have value.
+However, despite rampant misuse, the differences between the term “Developer” and “Programmer” still have value.

 ## The Programmer vs. the Developer

 To start with we have to accept that these titles represent different things.
 That neither of these titles are better than the other.
 In fact I would be willing to bet most of us have the wrong titles, both as a description of what the business thinks it needs from us and a reflection of our own particular skill sets and personalities.
-We&#8217;re going to ignore all that for the moment.
+We're going to ignore all that for the moment.

 Ignored?
 Good.

-The defining difference between &#8220;Programmer&#8221; and &#8220;Developer&#8221; is one of scope, of depth vs. breadth.
+The defining difference between “Programmer” and “Developer” is one of scope, of depth vs. breadth.

 ### The Programmer